 Rouladen are made by spreading some German mustard on thinly cut slices of beef, adding bacon, sliced German pickles and chopped onions.
 Sprinkle with some salt and pepper and roll them up, securing the rolls with toothpicks or cooking twine.
 Next you generously fry the rouladen in oil until they’re nicely browned on all sides.
 They’re then removed and set aside so you can saute the onions and vegetables for the gravy.
 Add the liquids and spices to the cooked veggies and nestle the rouladen in this mixture to simmer on low until the meat is fork tender.
 The rouladen are removed, the sauce is poured through a strainer, and the resulting gravy is returned to the pot and thickened.
 The rouladen are returned to the gravy, heated through and served with Rotkohl and boiled potatoes, Knödel, or Spätzle.

-Below we’ve provided step-by-step pictured instructions to ensure your success!
+Below I’ve provided step-by-step pictured instructions to ensure your success!

 Lay the beef slices out on a work surface.
 Spread each beef slices with about 2 teaspoons of German mustard and sprinkle with a little salt and freshly ground black pepper.